Shopify/remote-dom/packages/core/README.md

 ## Usage

 `@remote-ui/core` provides two main exports.
 You’ll use [`createRemoteRoot`](#createremoteroot) in the “remote” environment — where the source of truth for your UI will live — to construct a tree of UI components.
-If you are writing an application that will “host” these remote contexts, you’ll also use [`RemoteReceiver`](#remotereceiver) in that application to respond to updates from the remote context.
+If you are writing an application that will “host” these remote contexts, you’ll also use [`createRemoteReceiver`](#createremotereceiver) in that application to respond to updates from the remote context.

 ### `createRemoteRoot()`